"ScatSpotter" -- A Dog Poop Detection Dataset: Dataset

 \section{Dataset}

-Our first contribution is the creation of a new open dataset which consists of images of dog poop in mostly urban, mostly outdoor environments.
+Our first contribution is the creation of a new open dataset which consists of images of dog poop in mostly urban, mostly outdoor environments, from mostly a single city.
 The data is annotated to support object detection and segmentation tasks.
-The majority of the images feature fresh poop from three specific dogs, but there are a significant number of images with poops of unknown age and from from unknown dogs.
+The majority of the images feature fresh poop from three specific medium sized dogs, but there are a significant number of images with poops of unknown age and from unknown dogs.

-To provide a gist of the image variations in the dataset we computed UMAP \cite{mcinnes_umap_2020} image embeddings based on ResNet50 \cite{he2016deep} descriptors display images corresponding with clusters in this embedding in \Cref{fig:umap_dataset_viz}.
+Despite these biases, the dataset has significant image variations.
+To provide a gist, we computed UMAP \cite{mcinnes_umap_2020} embeddings using ResNet50 \cite{he2016deep} descriptors, and display images corresponding with clusters in \Cref{fig:umap_dataset_viz}.

 More details about the dataset are available in a standardized datasheet \cite{gebru_datasheets_2021} that covers the motivation, composition, collection, preprocessing, uses, distribution, and maintenance.
-This will be distributed with the data itself, and is provided in supplemental material.
+This is distributed with the data itself.